Art Basel Miami (pre-Covid edition): A primer for newbies

 |Ladybugs, Matt Donovan|

 Hirst's pill popping pricesBeing a Spot Challenger, I'm always interested to hear how earth Damien Hirst maintains a respectable rage for his oeuvre.
-Paul Stolper Gallery, hailing from the UK, had lugged a pile of Hirst's giant meds sculptures.
-How much do they sell for, I asked.
+Paul Stolper Gallery, hailing from the UK, had lugged a ER room's worth of Hirst's giant meds sculptures.

 |At $4000 a pop, the real thing is cheaper, even without insurance.|